pulumi/pulumi-hugo/themes/default/content/blog/deploy-to-multiple-regions/index.md

 {{% /choosable %}}

-This is very straightforward in that we've hard-coded the regions into the program.
-Let's pause for a moment to consider the possibilities.
-We could have made those configurable too, much like our retention period.
-Even more powerfully, we could use our programming language's expressiveness to create them more dynamically.
-For instance, we could have looped over something so that the number is entirely dynamic.
-We've opted to keep the example simple but you're likely to appreciate these advanced capabilities in real-world scenarios.
+To keep things straightforward, we've hard-coded the regions into the program.
+There are more sophisticated possibilities, however.
+For example, we could have made the regions themselves configurable too, much like the retention period.
+Even more powerfully, we could use our programming language's expressiveness to create them dynamically.
+For instance, we could have looped over a list of them so that the number of regions isn't even known in advance.
+These advanced capabilities are helpful for many real-world scenarios.

 Next up, we'll create the primary database instance in us-east-1: